20.1. Design Overview¶

 UNION ALLof the other tables, this is the view that should generally be used for all external reads and writes.

-_wa_partition- recent data, partitioned into 10 minute increments using declarative partitioning.
-The most recent data is stored in this table in spatially-sorted order, copied out of the write ahead table when it is rolled over (after which the write ahead table partition is dropped).
+_watable, after having been spatially sorted and partitioned into 10-minute increments using declarative partitioning.
 This table is designed to handle time-latent data, and to store enough data to fill an entire main partition, while still providing partition pruning for queries.
 Once enough time elapses, data from this table gets transferred over to the

 20.1.4.
 Helper Tables¶